pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 Then, we worked on **two appoaches**:
 - a **LLM-only approach** (see the repository at: …),
-- a **combined approach** leveraging CamemBERT-bio-GLiNER for initial entity recognition, followed by a small LLM for fine-grained classificationt.
+- a **combined approach** leveraging CamemBERT-bio-GLiNER for initial entity recognition, followed by a small LLM for fine-grained classification.

+## Prerequisites

+⚠️ **Training and test datasets are not provided in the repository.** They should be manually added to the data/ folder, in either train_data/ or test_data/, as appropriate.

 ## Data exploration